Eigenvalues, eigenvector-overlaps, and regularized Fuglede-Kadison determinant of the non-Hermitian matrix-valued Brownian motion

-The time-evolutionary empirical measure $(\Xi(t))_{t \geq 0}$ describes the \textit{time-dependent point process} of eigenvalues on $\C$.
+The support of $(\Xi(t))_{t \geq 0}$ defines the \textit{time-dependent point process} of eigenvalues on $\C$.
 A new kind of time-dependent point process is defined by $(\Theta(t))_{t \geq 0}$, in which each point $\Lambda_j(t)$ on $\C$ carries a positive value $\cO_{jj}(t)$, as a mass or a positive charge of a point-mass discussed in physics.
-As a matter of fact, diagonal overlaps $\cO_{jj}, 1 \leq j \leq N$ of eigenvectors of matrices have appeared and played important roles in many fields of mathematics and physics.
-See \cite{BNST17,BD20,Yab20} and references therein.
+As a matter of fact, diagonal overlaps $\cO_{jj}, 1 \leq j \leq N$ of eigenvectors of non-Hermitian matrices and operators have appeared and played important roles in many fields of mathematics and physics.
+In the numerical analysis, the square root of the diagonal overlaps, $\sqrt{\cO_{jj}}, 1 \leq j \leq N$ are known as the \textit{eigenvalue condition numbers}.
+See \cite[Sects.
+35 and 52]{TE05}, \cite{BNST17,BD20,Fyo18,FM02,FO22,FS12,MKS25,MKS26,Yab20} and references therein.

-The time evolution of these empirical measures of point processes are related with a process associated with the \textit{Fuglede--Kadison} (FK) \textit{determinant} of $(M(t))_{t \geq 0}$.
+The time evolution of these empirical measures of point processes are related with the time-dependent random fields associated with the \textit{Fuglede--Kadison} (FK) \textit{determinant} of $(M(t))_{t \geq 0}$.
 For a regular ({\it i.e.}, invertible) matrix $\sm \in \C^{N^2}$, $|\sm|:=(\sm^{\dagger} \sm)^{1/2}$ gives a positive-definite Hermitian matrix.
-The FK determinant \cite{FK52} \cite[Chapter 11]{MS17} is defined for a positive-definite function of $\sm$ by $\Delta(\sm)=\exp[ \Tr (\log |\sm|)]$.
+Then the FK determinant \cite{FK52} \cite[Chapter 11]{MS17} is defined by $\Delta(\sm)=\exp[ \Tr (\log |\sm|)]$.
 (See Section \ref{sec:matrices} below for the definitions and calculus of matrix-valued functions, \textit{e.g.}, $|\sm|$, $\log |\sm|$.)
 If we consider $\sm-z I$ with $z \in \C$, instead of $\sm$, it is not invertible when $z$ coincides with any eigenvalue $\lambda_j$ of $\sm$, $1 \leq j \leq N$.
 In this case, we introduce a non-zero complex variable $w \in \C^{\times} := \C \setminus \{0\}$ in addition to $z \in \C$ and define the \textit{regularized FK determinant} \cite{BNST17,BSS18,Burda14,Burda15,MS17} by

 The FK determinant of the matrix $\sm-z I$ is then defined by the limit $\Delta(\sm-z I):=\lim_{w \to 0} \Delta_{w}(\sm-z I) \in [0, \infty)$.
 The following properties are satisfied \cite{MS17}: \begin{description} \item{(i)} \, $\Delta(\sm_1 \sm_2)=\Delta(\sm_1) \Delta(\sm_2), \quad \forall \sm_1, \sm_2 \in \C^{N^2}$, \item{(ii)} \, $\Delta(\sm)=\Delta(\sm^{\dagger})=\Delta(|\sm|), \quad \forall \sm \in \C^{N^2}$, \item{(iii)} \, $\Delta(I)=1$, \item{(iv)} \, $\Delta(c \sm)=|c| \Delta(\sm), \quad \forall c \in \C, \, \sm \in \C^{N^2}$. \end{description}